 Figure 3.
-The proposed management of the NW/SE European population of Greylag Goose in relation to the FRP (bold red line) and to the population targets (Option A: the blue line, Option B: the cyan line).
+The proposed management of the NW/SE European population of Greylag Goose in relation to the FRP (bold red line) and to the population targets (blue line).
 The past population development is represented by the bars showing the annual imputed IWC totals and the arrow indicates the projected population trajectory based on the recommended 15% decline in 10 years.

-5. Monitoring indicators and programmes
+8. Monitoring indicators and programmes

 The ISSMP has mandated the EGM IWG to define in the AFMP indicators to measure the progress towards its Fundamental Objectives and to design a monitoring programme to collect the data for these indicators.
-The proposed indicators are presented in Table 3 for each Fundamental Objective and detailed indicator factsheets describing the rationale of the indicator selection, a more detailed definition of the indicator and the methodology of data collection, data flow, indicator calculation, gap filling and methodological uncertainties is provided in Annex 6.
+The proposed indicators are presented in Table 5 for each Fundamental Objective and detailed indicator factsheets describing the rationale of the indicator selection, a more detailed definition of the indicator and the methodology of data collection, data flow, indicator calculation, gap filling and methodological uncertainties is provided in Annex 6.